 - An Ayana is 3 Ṛitus

-According to well-known way of life, the mythical king Bikramaditya of Ujjain established the Bikram Sambat age after defeating the Śakas.
+According to the well-known way of life, the mythical king Vikramaditya of Ujjain established the Bikram Sambat age after defeating the Śakas.

-Historicity of the legends about Bikram Sambat Calendar
+The historicity of the legends about the Vikram Sambat Calendar

 Bikram Sambat Calendar In Nepal

 After the upward thrust of the Rana rule in Nepal, Bikram Sambat got here into unofficial make use of in conjunction with the legit Śaka age for moderately a while.
 They discontinued the Śaka age in its 1823rd yr and changed it by using the Bikram Sambat for authentic make use of after that.
 Bikram Sambat came into reputable use in 1958th 12 months.

 The correct period of each month is the time taken with the aid of the solar to travel via a complete zodiac signal.